ift-gftc/opentraceability/README.md

 # Open Traceability
-A repository for storing code for the open-source traceability libraries developed by IFT.
+A repository for storing code for the open-source traceability libraries.

 ## Funded By
 These open-source libraries would not be possible without great organizations who took the initiative to fund this project.
 We want to give a special thanks to:

-- Global Dialogue on Seafood Traceability (GDST)
+- Gordon and Betty Moore Foundation
+- Walton Family Foundation

 ## Current Supported Programming Languages / Frameworks
 We currently support the following: